Learning a Tree-Structured Ising Model in Order to Make Predictions: Introduction

+where $\Phi(\theta)$ is the normalizing constant.
+We assume throughout that $\alpha\leq |\theta_{ij}|\leq \beta$ for some $\alpha, \beta\geq 0$ for each edge $(i,j)\in\EE$. \rvw{Due to the tree structure, it turns out that the variables $Y_{ij}=X_i X_j$ for $(i,j)\in\EE$ are jointly independent (as shown in Lemma~\ref{l:IndependentError}), a fact that is useful in the analysis.
+As a consequence, the correlation between a pair of variables is equal to the product of the correlations $\Ex[X_i X_j]$ on the edges $(i,j)$ in the path connecting them.

+In general, we could have an external field term $\sum_{i\in\VV}\theta_i x_i$ in the exponent of~\eqref{e:Ising}.
+The assumption of no external field ($\theta_i=0$) implies uniform singleton marginals, \textit{i.e.,} $P(x_i=+1)=1/2$ for all $i$.
+This assumption helps to make the analysis tractable and at the same time captures the central features of the problem.}

+Suppose we observe i.i.d. samples, generated from a tree-structured Ising model.
+The main question we address is how many samples are required in order to learn a model with a guarantee on the accuracy of subsequent predictions computed using the learned model.
+Since computation of marginals for a given tree model is easy, the crux of the task is in learning a model with marginals that are close to those of the original model.
+One of the take-home messages is that learning for the purpose of making predictions requires dramatically fewer samples than is necessary for correctly recovering the underlying tree.
+The central technical challenge is that our analysis must therefore also apply when it is impossible to learn the true tree, and this requires careful control of the sorts of errors that can occur.

 Our main result gives lower and upper bounds on the number of samples needed to learn a tree Ising model to ensure small $\LL^{(2)}$ loss, which in this setting is equivalent to accurate pairwise marginals.
-We emphasize that the task is to learn a model from the same class (tree-structured Ising) with these guarantees; this is sometimes called \emph{proper} learning. \begin{theorem} Given $n>C \max\{\eta^{-2}\log\frac{p}{\delta\eta},\,e^{2\beta}\log\frac{p}{\delta}\} $ samples generated according to a tree Ising model $P$, denote the Chow-Liu tree by $\Tc$.
-The Ising model $Q$ on $\Tc$ obtained by matching correlations satisfies $\LL^{(2)}(P,Q)\leq \eta$ with probability at least $1-\delta$.
-Conversely, if $n\leq C' \eta^{-2}\log p$, then no algorithm can find a tree model $Q$ such that $\LL^{(2)}(P,Q)\leq \eta$ with probability greater than half. \end{theorem}
+We emphasize that the task is to learn a model from the same class (tree-structured Ising) with these guarantees; this is sometimes called \emph{proper} learning.
+The main result concerns the maximum likelihood tree (also called Chow-Liu tree), defined in Section \ref{s:learningforPred}.